-Runtime environments are the computer systems in which your applications are deployed and executed.
-Nowadays, it is common to have multiple runtime environments, for example a test environment and a production one.
-The Console is built with this concept in mind, and thus provides support and tools for you to easily manage multiple runtime environments.
+Runtime environments are the set of computer systems, servers, networks, storage, etc. where the applications are released and executed.
+Nowadays, it is common to have multiple runtime environments with different connotations - for example, one dedicated to production and one for testing bugs or new features.
+The Console is built with this concept in mind, and thus provides support and tools to easily manage multiple environments.

-You can deploy the same codebase to different runtime environments, obtaining different behaviors based on some environment configuration, like environment variables.
-Another notable change is the actual hardware of which the runtime environment comprises of, which is usually more performant for production environments.
+You can deploy the same codebase to different environments obtaining different behaviors based on some configurations like via environment variables.
+Another notable difference is that different environments may differ in hardware resource usage, and it is therefore possible to maintain more resources (or the more performant ones)for production environments and not for testing environments.

 The Console handles environments in a project-specific manner.
-When creating a new project, it inherits the runtime environments from the tenant it belongs to.
-After creating the project, it is possible to edit those for the specific project.
-Each runtime environment runs on its kubernetes cluster namespace, and its properties can be modified by means of the CMS only.
+When creating a new project, it will inherit the runtime environments configured in the company it belongs to.
+After creating a project it is possible to add, edit and remove them for the specific project.
+Each runtime environment runs in a dedicated Kubernetes namespace in the configured cluster.

-It is possible to have an overview of the project runtime environments in the Envs area, which contains a Runtime Environments card displaying a table with a row for each environment, as shown in the picture below.
+In the Settings area, you can have an overview of the runtime environments configured for the project through a Runtime Environments card, which displays a table with a row for each environment, as shown in the picture below.

 The table displays information in the following columns: